 The Illinois Department of Transportation and the Illinois Community College Board created this program to increase the number of minorities, women and disadvantaged persons working on IDOT projects.

 This 13-week class will cover math, job/life skills, blueprint reading, OSHA, stick welding, construction equipment operation, shop time, and hands-on projects.

 This program is at no cost to the participant.
-The 15 students selected for the program will learn essential skills for working in the highway construction trades.
+Up to 15 students will be selected for each class.
+They will learn essential skills for working in a variety of the building trades.

 Interested in this program and a career in highway construction?
 Start the application process by attending one of our orientation sessions.

 - Interest in working in the construction trades